 Poipu, Kauai, Hawaii

-One of my favorite places to explore with kids is Poipu, on the South Shore of Kauai.
+One of my favorite and top places to visit in the US with kids is Poipu, on the South Shore of Kauai.
 It’s a small resort town with kid-friendly beaches, amazing food, and it’s a great jumping-off point to explore the entire island of Kauai.